-LAS VEGAS — Hewlett-Packard is introducing two Sleekbooks along with several PC monitors during International CES, here, this week.
+Las Vegas – Hewlett Packard introduced two new Sleekbooks along with several new PC monitors here this week.

-The touchscreen version will carry a $699 retail price and will ship in February, while the non-touch model will be priced at $499 and should hit stores this month, Wentzel said.
+The touchscreen version will carry a $699 price and will ship in Febuary, while the non-touch model will be priced at $499 and should hit stores this month, Wentzel said.

 They will come in black, red and blue color schemes.

-Wentzel said even the nontouch Sleekbook will work well with the touch-enhanced Windows 8 because it has a large touchpad that is capable of handling most touch gestures.
+Wentzel said even the non-touch Sleekbook will work well with the touch-enhanced Windows 8 as it has a large touchpad that is capable of handling most touch gestures.

-The Envy 27 fills out the company’s high-end monitor lineup, said Peter Ellis, HP’s worldwide product marketing manager.
-The Envy 27 has a 1,920 by 1,080 display resolution, built-in speakers with Beats audio technology and an IPS LCD panel.
+The Envy 27 fills out the company’s high-end monitor line up, said Peter Ellis, HP’s worldwide product marketing manager.
+The Envy 27 a 1,920 by 1,080 display resolution, built in speakers with Beats audio technology and an IPS LCD panel.

 It is expected to ship in February with a $499 street price.

-The Revolve has an 11.6-inch display that flips over, turning the laptop into a tablet.
-It can be equipped with either an Intel Core i5 or Core i7 processor, up to 12GB of RAM and a 258GB solid-state drive for storage.
-There is also a 4G LTE option.
-Battery life is expected to be about 10 hours, and the display can support a stylus, said Ajay Gupta, commercial products director for HP.
+The Revolve has an 11.6-inch display that flips over turning the laptop into a tablet.
+It can be equipped with either an Intel Core i5 or Core i7 processor, up to 12GB of RAM, a 258GB solid state drive for storage and there is a 4G LTE option.
+Battery life is expected to be about 10 hours and the display can support a stylus, said Ajay Gupta, director of commercial products for HP.